avimehenwal/mydocs/content/lifestyle/yoga.md

 2. sadness
 3. depression

-## 112 methods to salvation - Adiyogi
+## 112 methods to salvation - Adiyogi, Tantra

+> Vigyaan Bhairava Tantra

+Beautyful conversation b/w adiyogi and parvati, 162 slokas.
+In Tantra, life is counted as number of breaths and not in years.

 Numbers | Types
 --------|--------